The complications of acute bacterial meningitis can be remembered using the mnemonic:

 E: electrolyte imbalance

-The structures inside and beside the cavernous sinus and their relative position can be recalled with the following mnemonic:
+The structures inside and beside the cavernous sinus and their relative positions can be recalled with the following mnemonic:

 O TOM CAT